-So you’ve found your next perfect home.
-But can you sell your current one and be moved in by Christmas?
+You’ve found your next perfect home... but can you sell your current one and be moved in by Christmas?
 Providing everything runs smoothly – and you follow these 8 simple steps – you might well be able to make it.

 1. Use a selling agent that’s signed up the major property portals

-Around 90% of all property searches these days start online.
-So if you are trying to sell your home quickly, you’ll need to ensure the estate agent or agents you appoint list their properties with the major portals – namely Zoopla and Rightmove.
+These days, around 90% of all property searches start online.
+With this in mind, if you are trying to sell your home quickly, you’ll need to ensure the estate agent (or agents) you appoint list their properties with the major portals – namely Zoopla and Rightmove.

-Read more of Phil's tips on how to choose an estate agent
+Read more: How to choose an estate agent

 2. Get your home 100% sale-ready